 7. Particular Breed

-If you have a particular type of dog breed like Brachycephalic breeds, Bulldogs, Pugs, you will notice that your pet is sneezing more than other dogs do.
+If you have a particular dog breed, like Brachycephalic breeds, Bulldogs, or Pugs, you will notice that your pet is sneezing more than other dogs.

 9. Photic Reflex

 If most of the time your dog sneezes while lying back and you have taken him outside, the most common cause may be a photic reflex.

 When looking up at the bright sky or staring at the light or sun, your dog is most likely to sneeze.